-Street food isn’t as common in Cuba as it is in other countries, due to the restrictions on personal businesses.
+Street food isn’t as common in Cuba as it is in other countries, due to the government restrictions on personal businesses.
 However, you may find carts selling fruit & vegetables, I even saw a churros stand in Trinidad.
 More likely though are people on bicycles selling ice-creams, empanadas and other snacks, and men wandering the streets with cloves of garlic around their necks, conjuring up images of France more than Cuba!
 Peanuts (Mani) are a common snack, and are served in a cone of rolled paper, and are frequently sold for a few CUP.

-What you will find in every town though are ‘hole in the wall’ cafés offering snack food such as pizza’s for as little as $.25 cents CUC, soft drinks and beers.
-These are take-away joints and are the cheapest way to eat in Cuba, although if you can afford to spend a little more to sample more complex dishes such as ropa vieja, it is well worth it!
+What you will find in every town though are ‘hole in the wall’ cafés offering snack food such as pizzas for as little as $.25 cents CUC, soft drinks and beers.
+These are take-away joints and are the cheapest places to eat in Cuba, although if you can afford to spend a little more to sample more complex dishes such as ropa vieja, it is well worth it!

-Cheap Eats in Cuba: Markets
+Cheap Food in Cuba: Markets

-Markets will sell fruit and vegetables for next to nothing, and you can pick up rice, eggs and meat too – but not all casa’s will let you use their kitchen for cooking, so ask them in advance if you are relying on that.
+Markets will sell fruit and vegetables for next to nothing, and you can pick up rice, eggs and meat too – but not all casas will let you use their kitchen for cooking, so ask them in advance if you are relying on that.
 You could bring a camping stove and rustle up basic meals that way if you prefer, but part of the fun of any destination for me is trying the local food, so I usually prefer to eat out if I can, even if I am backpacking on a budget.

-Backpacking Cuba on a Budget: Drinking in Cuba
+Backpacking Cuba: Drinking in Cuba

 By far the biggest money saver for buying water is to purchase a LifeStraw Go Water Bottle with an in-built filter.
 It isn’t recommended to drink the tap water in Cuba, and buying bottled water can set you back several CUC per day.
 With the LifeStraw Bottle you can fill up your bottle from any tap, even rivers or streams, safe in the knowledge it will filter out any unpleasant bugs which play havoc with your stomach.